What Is A SIP Trunk?

 Four basic things :

 - A SIP provider / ITSP to sell us the trunks we need and then terminate our calls on the PSTN.

-– A good internet connection that is designed for VoIP (sometimes this might come with the trunks – a good thing)
+- A good internet connection that is designed for VoIP (sometimes it might come with the trunks – which is a good thing)

 - IP PBX ready to do VoIP and accept our trunks, or a service provider implementation with an IAD so we can use our old PBX

 - Some sort of “edge” device to put on our internet connection to assure the SIP is coming and going well, we don’t sound like Darth Vader or a Christmas Elf.
 This will at the same time protect us from the nasties on the internet (SIP border controller/gateway/SIP-enabled firewall)

 If you’re contemplating buying an IP PBX, then using SIP will avoid having to use a PSTN gateway like the IAD described above, because you’ll be using the ITSP to perform this function at their end.

 There’s also a whole bunch of cool stuff we can do with SIP that will never happen with an IAD or PSTN gateway, like Unified Communications, video conferencing and Instant Messaging, etc.

 It’s important to have Service Level Agreements (SLAs) on your Internet and SIP services, to assure your voice calls are clear, as well as of high quality.
 Big bandwidth doesn’t always equate to quality VoIP calls.